nmattei/cmps3160/index.md

 * **Lectures Times:** MWF 9:00 AM - 9:50 AM
 * **Room:** Stanley Thomas 302
 * **Office:** Paul Hall 307 (New Building next to ST)
-* **Office Hours:** Wednesday 3-4 PM, and by appointment, Send an email at saadhassan at tulane.edu with CMPS 3160 in the subject if you are an undergraduate student or CMPS 6160 if you are a graduate student.
+* **Office Hours:** Monday 3-4 PM, and by appointment, Send an email at saadhassan at tulane.edu with CMPS 3160 in the subject if you are an undergraduate student or CMPS 6160 if you are a graduate student.
 * **Webpage:** [https://nmattei.github.io/cmps3160/](https://nmattei.github.io/cmps3160/)
 * **GitHub:** [https://github.com/nmattei/cmps3160](https://github.com/nmattei/cmps3160)